sciZer0/7/v/README.md

 So codebase (constitution) of a blockchain can have variables when values of these variables are changed only in a fully-automated and highly-decentralized/democratic way — and can have updates when these updates are accepted also in a fully-automated and highly-decentralized/democratic way.

+### About the Greatest Value

+In the Inflationary Economy, there is nothing new and valuable.

+All that the Inflationary Economy — endless emissions of regular tokens — can finally give us is devaluations of the tokens (values).

+On the other hand, the Bitcoin blockchain's native token is allegedly considered a non-inflationary token — a fixed-total-supply token.
+But in reality, the Bitcoin blockchain will stop printing its native token, Bitcoin, just at 2140 (in 118 years).

+Moreover, conceptually, ceteris paribus, a greater value is not a fixed-supply token but a decreasing-supply token.

+When it comes to the Ethereum blockchain, it is important to understand that much-praised Ethereum Improvement Proposal 1559 doesn't really decrease the native token's total supply.
+Instead, it just reduces the amount of inflation of the native token.

+This all means that the new concept of the native token with the decreasing total-supply is fundamentally much better than Bitcoin's concept of **digital gold** and Ethereum's concept of **ultra sound money** — not to mention totally-inflationary concepts of all other blockchains and all other monetary systems.

 <br>